srujbop/notes-google-cloud-architect/Tools/Stackdriver.md

 * Create Dashboards, Charts, and Alerts.
 * Uptime and health checks.
-* Monitoring agent installed into VMs.
+* Monitoring agent (monitoring agent & logging agent) installed into VMs.
 * Custom metrics can be added to your code.
+Two ways to create custom metrics:
+  * OpenCensus
+  * StackDriver's monitoring API

 ### Uptime Monitoring